ha7ilm/openwebrx/README.md

 ## Licensing

-OpenWebRX is available under Affero GPL v3 license.
+OpenWebRX is available under Affero GPL v3 license (<a href="https://tldrlegal.com/license/gnu-affero-general-public-license-v3-(agpl-3.0)">cleck here for a summary</a> on it).

 As OpenWebRX is a sufficient tool for various remote spectrum monitoring tasks, it is also available under a commercial license on request.
 Please contact me at the address *&lt;randras@sdr.hu&gt;* for other licensing options.